epctex/rightmove-scraper/README.md

 The input of this scraper should be JSON containing the list of pages on rightmove that should be visited.
 Possible fields are:

-- `startUrls`: (Optional) (Array) List of rightmove URLs.
+- `startUrls`: (Required) (Array) List of rightmove URLs.
 It can be search, real estate agent, overseas listing page, property details and many other things!

 - `endPage`: (Optional) (Number) Final number of page that you want to scrape.
 Default is `Infinite`.
 This is applies to all `search` request and `startUrls` individually.